ernesthenry/node-express-RESTAPI/README.md

-## This project covers the basics of creating API endpoints with Nodejs and Express.
+## In this projcet, we are creating API endpoints with Nodejs and Express.

 #### We are using Mongodb as our database to persist data.